 Option 2: The 20% sampling rate must be increased by a percentage equal to or greater than the projected percentage of units that may be removed as confirmed.
 Example: If X% are projected to be removed as Confirmed Ratings, then the sampling rate shall be increased to 20% + X%.
 AND

-Only units that have 100% of minimum rated features verified can be labeled as Confirmed Ratings.
-The removed Dwelling Units shall be labeled as Confirmed.
+Only units that have 100% of the minimum rated features verified can be labeled as Confirmed Ratings.
+The Dwelling Units removed shall be labeled as Confirmed.
 All remaining Dwelling Units in the Project shall be labeled as Sampled.

 603.2 Sampling Plan Changes

 The Sampling Plan shall be adjusted when the following changes are made to the Sampled Project.
-The List of all Sampled Features and Threshold Specifications in the Sampling Plan shall be amended as needed to reflect adjustments and additions.
+The list of all Sampled Features and Threshold Specifications in the Sampling Plan shall be amended as needed to reflect adjustments and additions:

 603.2.1 Adjustments to Threshold Specifications